zwxandy/zwxandy.github.io/_pages/about.md

 - [2024] Merit Student Scholarship at Peking University
 - [2023] Outstanding Graduate Student and Honors Research Certificate at UESTC
 - [2020,2021,2022] Outstanding Student Scholarship and "Innovation and Entrepreneurship Training Plan" at UESTC
-- [2022] Special Prize of “Tencent” Scholarship (3 Places at UESTC in Total)
+- [2022] Special Prize of "Tencent" Scholarship (3 Places at UESTC in Total)
-- [2021] First Prize of “Shi Qiang” Scholarship (5 Places at UESTC in Total)
+- [2021] First Prize of "Shi Qiang" Scholarship (5 Places at UESTC in Total)

 # 🏆 Contest Awards